shisian512/shisian512.github.io/_posts/2025-07-30-building-a-production-ready-mlops-pipeline.md

   - CI/CD
 ---

-# 🚀 Building a Production-Ready MLOps Pipeline: From Data to Deployment

 Over the past few weeks, I've been building a full-stack, production-oriented MLOps pipeline tailored for regression tasks.
 This is not just an academic exercise — my goal is to design and implement an end-to-end system that mirrors what real-world ML deployments demand: modularity, automation, reproducibility, and observability.

 While the project is still a work in progress, it's becoming a valuable learning ground and a personal benchmark in my MLOps journey.